 - Bake for 20-25 minutes or until lightly golden brown.
 Remove from the oven and set aside to cool slightly.

-- To make the glaze: In a separate mixing bowl, whisk together the powdered sugar, milk, and maple syrup until fully combined.
-If the glaze is too thick, mix in a little extra milk.
+- To make the glaze: In a separate mixing bowl, whisk together the powdered sugar, maple syrup, and heavy cream until fully combined.
+If the glaze is too thick, mix in a little extra heavy cream.

 - Spoon the glaze on top of each scone and sprinkle with the remaining toasted pecans.
 Then serve and enjoy!